ccapp_logo.png Credentialing

 Do I still need to submit copies of my certificates, even though I listed them on the training log?

-Yes, you will need to submit copies of your trainings to the office with your renewal application, or you will need to scan and upload these to the online renewal application.
+Yes, you will need to scan and upload these to the online renewal application.

 Do I have to be a member to become certified?

-No. However, there are significant discounts for certification, testing and conferences, as well as many individual benefits for becoming a member.
-You may apply for membership by clicking here.
+No. However, there are significant discounts for certification, testing, and conferences, as well as many individual benefits for becoming a member.
+You may apply for membership by visiting www.ccappmembership.org

 When will I receive my new credential?

-Certificates will be sent out in no specific order as they are able to be processed.
-Please be sure you entered your current contact information in your application.
+Certificates will be sent out in no specific order as they can be processed.
+Please be sure you enter your current contact information in your application.
 Credentials CANNOT be processed without this information.
-Counselors and registrants must continue to keep credentials current in order to stay in compliance with DHCS regulations.
+Counselors and registrants must continue to keep credentials current to stay in compliance with DHCS regulations.

 If you need to verify your new credential before receiving the paper certificate, please check your digital wallet in Certemy.
-You may also view the registry listing by searching your name on CCAPP’s verification page.
+You may also view the registry listing by searching your name on CCAPP’s Verify a Credential page.

 Who has to test to become CCAPP certified?